intercom-dds/ic-idl/README.md

 `ic-idl` is bootstrapped.
-To build a full-fledged version, we first need to compile a reduced, C++-only version of `ic-idl` that is capable of emitting simplified type definitions.
-This will be used to generate types we need for the full-fledged version.
+To build a full-fledged version, we first need to compile a reduced, C++-only version of `ic-idl` that is capable of emitting simplified type definitions which will be used in the full-fledged version.
 This process is automated through the `xtask` application.

 To build a full release: